stripecat/datalinks/README.md

 Set it up to send this to the API-endpoint (api.youdomain.tld/radio/updatetrack/).
 This field is called "URL:".

-The PlayIt live machine and the EZDataLinks do not have to be the same.
+The PlayIt live machine and the EZDataLinks do not (should not) have to be the same.
+Running the API on Windows should be possible, but is not recommended.
 I run the base plaform on Windows 11 and my original version of EZDataLinks runs on a Linux box under Hyper-V.

+Please note that running the radio www-page and the API on the same machine is probably the best solution.
+Remember that machine needs to have MariaDB or MySQL.

 Now test that the database is filling up with songs from the station.